 A member who fails to register or maintain a current address as prescribed, or any change thereto, shall be deemed to have waived the right to receive notices.

 INTERPRETATION

-In cases of doubt as to the meaning or interpretation of any of the provisions of this Constitution, the interpretation of the Council shall be final and binding upon all members.
+In cases of doubt as to the meaning or interpretation of any of the provisions of this Constitution, the interpretation of the EXCO shall be final and binding upon all members.

 INDEMNITY

 Indemnity